Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: INTRODUCTION

 \keywords{Localization, Navigation, SLAM, Lidar-Odometry, Lidar-Inertial-Odometry, Intelligent Vehicles, Dataset}

 \glsresetall

-\section{Introduction}
+\section{INTRODUCTION}

 Accurate and reliable localization is a key task for autonomous mobile systems.
-For outdoor applications such as autonomous driving, this is typically achieved via ~\ac{gnss}, which is based on relative position measurements to satellites.
-This, however, requires the robust reception of (weak) radio signals from suitable satellite constellations, which is not feasible in certain environments such as urban canyons or tunnels.
-The signals may even be actively disrupted by malicious actors.
+For outdoor applications such as autonomous driving, this is typically achieved via~\ac{gnss}, which is based on relative position measurements to satellites.
+This, however, requires the robust reception of weak radio signals from suitable satellite constellations, which is not feasible in certain environments such as urban canyons or tunnels.
+Beyond environmental obstructions, these signals are also vulnerable to security threats and may even be actively disrupted by malicious actors.
 For these reasons, it is vital for autonomous vehicles to be able to continue accurate positioning in situations with (partial) \ac{gnss} loss.

-A common approach in \ac{gnss}-denied situations is to solely rely on an \ac{imu}, which allows the calculation of the ego-pose (with respect to an initial pose) through the integration of linear acceleration and angular velocity measurements.
+A common approach in \ac{gnss}-denied situations is to solely rely on an \ac{imu}, which allows the calculation of the ego-pose through the integration of linear acceleration and angular velocity measurements.
 This is known as strapdown inertial navigation~\citep{budiyono2012principles}.
-Another common choice is to employ lidar data to estimate the ego motion of a mobile platform.
-This is called lidar odometry~\citep{cadena2016past, lee2024lidar}.
-If the focus lies on constructing a (globally) accurate map of the surrounding, further methods for \ac{slam} can be employed~\citep{zhang20243d}.
-Assuming a (mostly) static environment, the transformation that aligns two consecutive point clouds with each other corresponds to the motion of the ego-vehicle.
-Similar to inertial navigation, these motion increments can be integrated over time to result in the ego-pose with respect to a known origin.
+Another common choice is to employ lidar data to estimate the ego-motion of a mobile platform.
+This is called lidar odometry~\citep{cadena2016past, lee2024lidar} or \ac{slam}~\citep{zhang20243d} depending on the focus of the work.
 Recent works have explored the fusion of lidar odometry with inertial navigation, giving rise to the problem of \ac{lio}~\citep{shan2020liosam,malladi2025robust}.
 While more robust, \ac{lio} methods suffer from the same problem as lidar odometry and inertial navigation: the accumulation of errors.